kuulia/MACCS_improvement/README.md

 Linus Lind
 Parts of software used in the making of Bachelor's thesis:
--Feature engineering for machine learning predictions in atmospheric science- Changes Dec 2023:
+-Molecular descriptor engineering for machine learning predictions in atmospheric science- Changes Dec 2023:
-Addition of SIMPOL group analysis and generation, and MACCS stats.
+Addition of SIMPOL group analysis and generation and MACCS stats.
+Enumerate SMARTS patterns to CSV.